Volunteers

 Are you a teenager (or do you know a teenager) with a passion for animals and conservation?
 Look no further than our Teen Volunteer program!
 Designed to give teens a glimpse into what it’s like to work in a zoo setting, all National Aviary Teen Volunteers develop valuable communication, customer service, and educational skills as you help us continue our mission to save species and protect habitats.

-This program is tailored for teens ages 14 – 17, who are interested in animal-related professions (a unique opportunity to kick-start your future career).
-An emphasis is placed upon the costumer service side of zoo and aquarium careers.
+This program is tailored for teens ages 14 – 17 who are interested in animal-related professions (a unique opportunity to kick-start your future career).
+Emphasis is placed upon the customer service side of zoo and aquarium careers.

 • Teen Volunteer Requirements